jesseduffield/jesseduffield.github.io/_posts/2021-9-15-Gos-Shortcomings-2.md

 }
 ```

-It is not merely that privacy modifiers are ignored for the current file, they are ignored for the current _directory_, i.e. the current 'package'.
+It is not merely that privacy modifiers are ignored for the current file, they are ignored for the current _directory_, i.e. the current package.
 Any other file in this directory is allowed to create a `car` and do whatever sick, twisted things it wants with its ostensibly private fields.

 We can fix this by giving each struct its own package i.e. one file per package: